Amasirat/Obsidian/HTML.md

 <input type="submit">
 ```

-We can relate a label tag to an input tag by giving the input tag's id to the for variable of the label tag.
+We can relate a label tag to an input tag by giving the input tag's id to the 'for' variable of the label tag.

 We can give a name to the variable we use to send the value of input tags into the backend.